 One thing that you need to keep in mind is that shaving is highly restricted for Golden Retrievers.
 Some dog owners mistakenly think that shaving would keep the puppy cool, especially in hot weather such as summer.
 However, this is dangerous for your dog because the Golden Retriever needs its two layers of coat for water-resistance.

 YOUR PUPPY NEEDS EXERCISING TOO!

-One common game that you can play is fetch.
+One common game that you can play with them is fetching.
 Remember how they are called “retrievers”?
-Fetching probably is one of games that they are best at.
+Fetching probably is one of the games that they are best at.
 They will definitely enjoy running and catching a tennis ball or a Frisbee while playing with you.

 At 12 weeks old, your dog is still little but yet is able to learn a lot.
 This is a good time to train your dog so that he will get used to your home and establish his habits.
 One of the very first things that you want to train your puppy is to go potty at a designated place.

 Either the place is outside or inside, make sure that you follow the few tips following: